finos/FDC3/docs/api/ref/DesktopAgent.md

 Using `raiseIntentForContext` is similar to calling `findIntentsByContext`, and then raising an intent against one of the returned apps, except in this case the desktop agent has the opportunity to provide the user with a richer selection interface where they can choose both the intent and target app.

-Returns an `IntentResolution` object with a handle to the app that responded to the selected intent.
+Returns an `IntentResolution` object with details of the app that was selected to respond to the intent.
+If the application that resolves the intent returns a promise of Context data, this may be retrieved via the `getData()` function of the IntentResolution object.
+If an error is thrown by the handler function, or the promise returned is rejected, then the Desktop Agent MUST reject the promise returned by the `getData()` function of the `IntentResolution`.

 If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration is returned.